Lorp/samsa/docs/SamsaGlyph-reference.md

 Type: `Array` of `Array`

-- Example:
+#### Example

 In this example, points 0 to 3 define a rectangle, and points 4 to 7 are the phantom points which Samsa has automatically added.
 The advance width is always the first element in the point 3rd from last, in this case 500.
-Note that `.numPoints` in this example is 4.
+Note that `.numPoints` in this example is 4, while `.points.length` is 8.

 ```jsx
 [